-The discussions at the recent Westminster Insights Graduate Employability Forum highlighted how IFSTAL is giving students an innovative head start in the professional world, as Rosina Borrelli, Workplace Engagement Lead for IFSTAL, explains.
+The recent Westminster Insights Graduate Employability Forum highlighted the importance of giving students a head start in the professional world, as Rosina Borrelli, Workplace Engagement Lead for IFSTAL, explains.

 This forum was aimed at university professionals who want to better prepare their students for a world beyond their degrees.
 In IFSTAL we often speak about the higher-level skill gap, which was one of the initial drivers for the programme.
 It now features highly on the agendas of universities, industry and government.

 Back in 2017, the government launched its Industrial Strategy to shape the future of productivity in the UK.
 At last week’s Forum, Roberta Blackman Woods, the keynote speaker and MP for the City of Durham, referenced the strategy as the backbone to improving outcomes for graduates.
 As an ex-academic she also spoke of her drive to ensure the arts and social sciences are integrated as essential skills alongside the sciences.
 This, she said, will ensure we achieve the innovation levels required for our future.

 This sentiment echoes much of the work we do in IFSTAL to create safe, interdisciplinary, and cross-sector spaces for our participants.
 We give them a platform to explore other subject areas and ways of working, many of which will be different from their own practice and experience.